 You can’t open a magazine these days without seeing lots of plants added to any interior design.
 Plants are beautiful decoration items.
-They also help you distress (something very important in this day and age) because they make you feel like you are on a tropical holiday.
+They also help you distress because they make you feel like you are on a tropical holidays and looking after them is quite meditative.
+But here’s the catch: you need to keep them alive.
+Preferably healthy too.

-I just moved to a new place and my aim is to get that resort felling when you walk into the house.
+When I move to a new place and my aim is to get that resort felling when you walk into the house.
 That is basically ‘fancy’ for getting lot of plants.
+Like an indoor jungle.

-I have not been the best gardener lately so I had to do some research to find out what will be hard to kill and what else do I need to keep in mind when buying plants, beside the obvious aesthetic factor.
+I have lots of years of experience growing plants indoors and outdoors so when people ask me for advice from my green thumbs I always start with what will be hard to kill and what else do I need to keep in mind when buying plants, beside the obvious aesthetic factor.

-SHORTCUT! – If you want that insta-worthy look to be really instant, pick one easy plant from THE LIST and go big.
+SHORTCUT! – If you want that insta-worthy this instant, pick one easy plant from THE LIST and go big.
 That means getting a plant that’s 2/3 or even 3/4 of the height of your ceiling.
-You can always use a stool or a console to elevate it and Boom!
-There you have it.
-A statement plant just made your place look more tropical relaxing.
+You can always use a stool or a console to elevate it.

 Study the surroundings

 Plants in essence need three things: Sun, water and fresh air.
-So after you have decided where they will look better, ask your self: How much of those will your plants get?
+So after you have decided where they will look better in your house or garden, ask your self: How much of those 3 things will your plants get?

-If your balcony get a lot of rain and sun, do not choose indoor plants.
+If your balcony or garden gets a lot of rain and sun, do not choose indoor plants.
 Go for those you see in parks and gardens around where you live.
-If your balconies, like mine, don’t get much direct sunlight or much rainfall, indoor plants can be used for outdoors.
-Particularly in the tropics.
-If you don’t have balconies your watering needs will be more.
+If your plant area, doesn’t much direct sunlight you have little chance to success.
+Living in the tropics, indoor plants can be used for outdoors, but if you don’t have balconies or a garden you need to water them more yourself.

 The plants on this LIST can adapt and live in both scenarios, that’s why they are easy to maintain (read hard to kill).

 - Buy second hand plants.
-They are not delicate babies and they are seasoned (red survivors).
+They are not delicate babies and they are seasoned (that means survivors).
 Big old plants and very expensive from the nurseries and they might have grown in artificial conditions.
-Ask the seller how old they are, if they have been under sun rain etc. With the amount of people that move in and out of Singapore this is always easy.
-Facebook groups or my beloved Carousell have been a great source of pre-loved plants for me.
+Ask the seller how old they are, if they have been under sun rain etc. With the amount of people that move in and out of Singapore this was always easy.
+Facebook groups and second hand apps have been a great source of pre-loved plants for me for years.
+Even for rare ones.

 - Get plants that come in self watering pots for when you go on holiday, or make sure you have a space where they can get rain while you are away.
+Alternatively, you can get a friend to water your plants when you are away or even pay a few bucks to your teenage neighbour to do so.
 Watch out for the sun.
-Some plants will burn in a matter of days if they have never been exposed to direct sun.
-If you have no choice but to do this, make sure you make a gradual approximation to the light.
-This is the moment when keeping plants starts to sound like having a pet…
+Some plants will burn in a matter of days if they have never been exposed to direct sun so better to keep them away from dirt sun while you are away.
+If you buy plants that are going to be in full exposure to the sun make sure you make a gradual approximation to that high level light.
+This is the moment when keeping plants starts to sound like having a picky pet…

 - Dark corners with no light inside of the house can also have plants, they just need plants that can survive there.
 The plants that grow at the bottom of the rain forest will like these places as long as they are moist.
-There’s others on the succulent family that require little light and little water too.
+Look for tropical plants like photos, ZZ plants and ferns.
+The moment they start growing too leggy it means they do not have enough light.

 - Spray your plants of they are indoors and do not get much rain.
+More if you live in a. cold country with heating system and the air gets very dry indoors.
 It will help them stay clean from dust and keep moist.
-Some people told me not to water but to spray the plants.
-I love doing this because it gives a fresh breeze to the house.
+Some people told me not to water plants like monstera, but to spray them.
+I love doing this because it gives a fresh breeze to the house but also because it gives me a break from what I’m doing and time to observe your plants.
+It’s very meditative and useful.
+The only way to be a successful gardener is to observe and learn the signs of your plant being healthy or in need.

 - Buy local plant varieties that will thrive on the weather.
-I would like to grow tulips and lavender in Singapore but why would you do that when you can have wild orchids that require ZERO effort and are guaranteed to stay alive for long?
+I always wanted to grow tulips and lavender in Singapore but instead I went for wild orchids that require ZERO effort and are guaranteed to stay alive for long.
+Then in Ireland my orchids all die and my lavender, tulips and particularly roses are the envy of the neighbours.
+If you live in a dry country buy plants that grow in public outdoor spaces.
+If they thrive on neglect imagine if you mind them a little

 - Watch out for plants grown in artificial environment.
 IKEA for example sources plants in local nurseries, but to make them look so nice for long in those IKEA basements, they grow with artificial light and fertilizers.
-That makes the plants very attractive.
-Bright green that’s nearly fluorescent, lush big leaves….but they are not ready for the world.
-They might not make if you move them to harder conditions (weather related or simple owner neglect)
+That makes the plants very attractive for buyers, with bright green leaves that are nearly fluorescent, lush and big….but they are not ready for the real world.
+They might not make a week into their new home, but I they survive… they will be yours forever.

 We want a resort like feeling and to ensure they stay alive without putting much effort, right?
 Here you have them, these are the ones I learn need little care and check all the boxes of beauty and adaptability.